 - a.
 It is in all parties' interests to resolve a complaint at the earliest possible stage.
 The aim will be to resolve the complaint and achieve reconciliation between the school/academy and the complainant. - b.
 The concern or complaint will be heard by a member of staff within the school/academy it relates to, who is not subject to or had any involvement with the subject matter. - c.
 Complainants should not approach individual governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure. - d.
-Complaints about Headteachers or the Chief Finance Officer will be referred to the Chief Executive Officer.
-Complaints about trust business staff will be referred to the Chief Finance Officer.
+Complaints about Headteachers will be referred to the Chair of the Local Governing Body - e.
+Complaints about the Chief Executive Officer will be referred to the Chair of the Trust Board. - f.
+Complaints about the Chief Finance Officer or trust shared services staff will be referred to the Chief Finance Officer. - g.

-- e.
 At the conclusion of their investigation, the appropriate person investigating the complaint will aim to provide an informal written response within 10 school days of the date of receipt of the complaint.
-If the head teacher is unable to meet this deadline, they will provide the complainant with an update and revised response date. - f.
+If the head teacher is unable to meet this deadline, they will provide the complainant with an update and revised response date. - h.
 If the complaint remains un-resolved the complainant can make a request for their complaint to be dealt with under the formal stage 2 of the complaints process.
-For this to be considered, the complainant must submit their request within 10 school days of receipt of the outcome at the informal stage, preferably using the form at Appendix 1, giving details of the complaint, stating what they feel is unresolved, action already taken to resolve the issue and proposed further actions about what the school can do to put things right. - g.
-A complaint can move to the formal stage 2 of the complaints procedure if the school considers it needs a formal investigation, or it is a more serious dissatisfaction with some aspect of the school's policies, procedures, management or administration. - h.
+For this to be considered, the complainant must submit their request within 10 school days of receipt of the outcome at the informal stage, preferably using the form at Appendix 1, giving details of the complaint, stating what they feel is unresolved, action already taken to resolve the issue and proposed further actions about what the school can do to put things right.

+- i.
+A complaint can move to the formal stage 2 of the complaints procedure if the school considers it needs a formal investigation, or it is a more serious dissatisfaction with some aspect of the school's policies, procedures, management or administration. - j.
 A record of the informal complaint and its resolution will be retained by the school.